6.9. Numerical Stability¶

 Again, only one elimination step is needed.

-MATLAB uses partial pivoting in both RREF and LU decomposition to minimize the impact of the round-off error.
+MATLAB uses partial pivoting in both RREF and LU decomposition.
 It will use the small values in the calculation that we rounded to zero, so the results will be more accurate than our approximations.

 x =